Thathsarani-Sandarekha/Email_Classification/README.md

-# Machine-Learning-CW - Email Classification using KNN and Decision Tree
+# Email Classification using KNN and Decision Tree